Narada scam: SC annuls HC order refusing to accept replies of Mamata Banerjee, law minister | Law-Order

 Ministers Subrata Mukherjee and Firhad Hakim, Trinamool Congress MLA Madan Mitra and former mayor of Kolkata Sovan Chatterjee were arrested by the CBI which is investigating the Narada sting tape case on a 2017 order of the high court.

-At the outset on Friday, the vacation bench said it would hear the lawyers for five minutes each to decide whether a full-fledged hearing was needed or the matter can be remanded to high court for a "de-novo adjudication".
+The vacation bench said it would hear the lawyers for five minutes each to decide whether a full-fledged hearing was needed.

-Senior advocate Rakesh Dwivedi, appearing for Banerjee and Ghatak, said the replies were needed to be taken on record for proper and just adjudication of the CBI's petition.
+Senior advocate Rakesh Dwivedi, appearing for Banerjee and Ghatak, said the replies were needed to be taken on record for proper and just adjudication of the CBI petition.

-Bringing the replies on records became necessary as CBI is praying for transfer of the case to the high court by referring to the gathering of people in the trial court complex and outside the CBI office at the time of arrest, Dwivedi said.

-Solicitor General Tushar Mehta, appearing for the CBI, opposed the pleas for bringing on record the replies saying the probe agency had moved a plea for transfer of trial and declaration of proceedings in the trial court, granting bail to the four accused, as nullity on various grounds.
+Solicitor General Tushar Mehta, appearing for the CBI, opposed the pleas for bringing on record the replies saying that the order of the High court was “fully justified as the petitioners have been participating in the proceedings there and by not filing their response, they had waived their right to file the same.”
+He said the CBI had moved a plea for transfer of trial and declaration of proceedings in the trial court, granting bail to the four accused, as nullity on various grounds.

-"Trial court had granted the bail.
-We were unable to produce the accused due to certain circumstances, so we moved to high court," Mehta said, adding that the Advocate General had accepted the notice on behalf of the state on May 27 itself.

 “I had objected to the filing of the affidavits saying that they were filed to fill up the lacunae.
 They have taken a calculated risk..,” he said.